CollaboraOnline/collabora-mattermost/README.md

 1. You need to make sure SSL is enabled (with local ssl certificate accepted in your browser) or disabled for both Mattermost and CODE.
    If one setup has https enabled and the other not, it will not work.

-2. Starting the CODE docker container for the first time will take a while!
+1. Starting the CODE docker container for the first time will take a while!
    `docker run` returns quickly, but you will not be able to actually use it for the next 5 minutes or so.
    Look at `docker logs -f code` for details.

-3. Replace the string `my-local-ipaddress` with your local IP address!
+1. Replace the string `my-local-ipaddress` with your local IP address!
    Each `.` of the address must be accompanied by the double-backslash `\\`, thus avoiding misinterpretations.

+1. The `domain` environment variable should point to the Mattermost server's IP address and not the Collabora Server.

 ## Building the plugin